From Escapism to Realism: Manifesting Universes with Mathematical Objects

 The objective physical world, the subjective mental world, and the Platonic mathematical world as a bridge between the two.
 Humanity has settled the physical world with industrial technology, and developed our mental world with information technology, but hasn't yet manifested the platonic mathematical world.
 Adapted from Roger Penrose's 2007 book, The Road to Reality

 III.
-Idealized Mathematical Objects
+Instantiating Mathematical Objects

 Mathematical objects exist abstractly, so we represent them symbolically.
 Written language enabled static symbolic representation, and electrical encoding advanced it into dynamic symbolic manipulation.
 By harnessing this advancement using networked computing, communication evolved from static text letters to the dynamic multimedia web of today, growing shared fictions into the size of entire cyberspaces in the process.